Air Force senior leaders visit Liberty Village on Joint Base MDL

-Secretary of the Air Force Frank Kendall, Chief of Staff of the Air Force Gen. CQ Brown, Jr. and Chief Master Sergeant of the Air Force JoAnne Bass, receive a briefing detailing life inside Liberty Village during a visit to Joint Base McGuire-Dix-Lakehurst, New Jersey, Sept.
+Secretary of the Air Force Frank Kendall, Chief of Staff of the Air Force Gen. CQ Brown, Jr., and Chief Master Sergeant of the Air Force JoAnne Bass arrived to Joint Base McGuire-Dix-Lakehurst, New Jersey, to visit Liberty Village and the members supporting Task Force Liberty, Sept.
 25, 2021.

-The Department of Defense, through U.S. Northern Command, and in support of the Department of Homeland Security, is providing transportation, temporary housing, medical screening, and general support for at least 50,000 Afghan evacuees at suitable facilities, in permanent or temporary structures, as quickly as possible.
-This initiative provides Afghan personnel essential support at secure locations outside Afghanistan.
-(U.S. Air Force photo by Staff Sgt.
-Jake Carter)
+During their visit, Kendall, Brown and Bass visited the Joint Reception Center, Joint Operations Center, medical facilities and walked through Liberty Village to meet with Task Force Liberty personnel and Afghans.

+“There was one mission here and one team came together,” said Kendall.
+“It combines all the elements when I talk about one team, one fight.
+It was a joint and multi-agency team giving terrific effort.
+Local communities are involved with donations and volunteering.
+The American team came together to perform a mission and did it amazingly.”

 |Date Taken: